 The total length of the course is three (3) semesters or twelve (12) months.
+(5) Semesters or (18) mos. for the night program.
 The first thirty-two (32) weeks will be a classroom, laboratory, and clinical phase during which time the student spends approximately 40 hours per week in formal learning situations.
 The remaining twelve (12) weeks will be spent in a combination of classroom and clinical situations.
 The clinical/theory hours will not exceed forty (40) hours per week.

-- Classes: will be scheduled Monday through Friday between the hours of 7:30 A.M and 5:00 P.M. - 2.
+- 1. Classes: will be scheduled Monday through Friday between the hours of 7:30 A.M and 5:00 P.M.
+Night program hours and clinicals will vary. - 2.
 Clinical experiences may be scheduled between the hours of 5:00 A.M and 11:30 P.M.
 On occasion, students may be required to attend nightshift clinical.
 Clinical experiences will vary and may include 8 or 12-hour shifts.
 When in hospital clinical, the student will have thirty (30) minutes for lunch.
 Each student must ask permission from the instructor and the charge nurse if he/she wishes to leave the unit.
 The student is not allowed to leave the clinical unit during the clinical shift, unless otherwise specified by the instructor, failure to do so will result in a section 1 (g) offense.
 Clinical during the first and second semesters are scheduled for 8-hr shifts, two days per week.
-Third semester clinical can be 8 or 12-hour shifts, two or three days per week. - 3.
+Third semester clinical can be 8 or 12-hour shifts, two or three days per week.
+Clinical hours will vary for the night program students per semester. - 3.
 Clinical experiences require students to travel to sites away from the college campus.
 Clinical sites include hospitals and other health care facilities in Mineral Wells, Stephenville, Weatherford, Willow Park, Millsap, Fort Worth areas as well Decatur, Jacksboro, Granbury and Bridgeport.
 Other Locations may be used if deemed necessary for student learning.
-Students must be prepared to drive to any of these locations for clinical. - The nursing faculty will determine clinical assignments, depending upon the learning environment, availability of clinical resources, and needs of the students.
+Students must be prepared to drive to any of these locations for clinical. - 4.
+The nursing faculty will determine clinical assignments, depending upon the learning environment, availability of clinical resources, and needs of the students.